Skip to content

 ...

 The analyzer resolves these aliases at analysis time, so shape inference and diagnostics work exactly as if the full Annotated[...] form were written inline.
+This is the intended pattern for config-driven model code: keep dynamic axes symbolic, give them stable names, and reuse those contracts across files.

 Importing TypeAliases from other files